manoj-freyr/packman/README.md

 ```
 a test file is included in repo: package-list.txt

-put appropriate location of file in driver.cpp and build code.
+put appropriate location of file in command line as below

 ## run:
-./packman
+./packman /path/to/package-list.txt
 ```

   OS installed is : Ubuntu